 Last month sound artist Kate Carr wrote an article called Computer fatigue and the rise of the human which examines how and why some electronic musicians are turning away from the computer and digital recording/processing in favour of using analogue electronics and acoustic instruments.
 Apart from being an interesting article in itself, it caught my attention because it seems to relate to the complexity of sound in music.
 Complexity in music and visual art is a subject of deep interest for my work, both academic and creative, but it’s one that has been difficult to start writing about coherently.
 This post is an attempt to get the ball rolling.
 My initial aim was make a simple point about how the musicians’ strategies to counter computer fatigue can also be understood as a search for greater sonic complexity, but attempts to elaborate this point led to other avenues of thought.
 As such, the following ideas are still a bit sketchy.

-The article describes a trend amongst electronic musicians for increasing use of ‘real’ (as opposed to ‘virtual’) instruments.
+Kate Carr’s article describes a trend amongst electronic musicians for increasing use of ‘real’ (as opposed to ‘virtual’) instruments.
 The “computer fatigue” in the title refers to a weariness or frustration with the characteristic sounds and techniques of digital audio.
 The problem with digital techniques, Carr notes, is that they undermine “spontaneity, accidents and the importance of live improvisation”.
 Musicians reveal a number of motivations for adopting a more lo-fi approach: a desire for greater authenticity, a nostalgia for retro technology, a search for ‘character’ or ‘soul’, and a need for manual control.
 Underlying all these motivations is a distaste for the precision, repeatability and consistency of digital audio.
-In contrast, more primitive technology offers a certain amount of variation in tone, timbre or timing.
+In contrast, more primitive technology offers a certain amount of variation in tone, timbre and timing.
 In addition, manual controls offer greater expressive capabilities and a more ‘human’ touch that also lead to greater variation in sound than digital methods.
 The appeal of the lo-fi is often expressed in terms of imperfection.
 For example, Zachary Corsa says that he prefers “imperfections and warmth to sterility and polished freeze”.
 Cameron Webb identifies the same thing in describing the difference compared with digital sound: “acoustic/analogue instrumentation … brings with it an element of imperfection”.
 The article concludes by citing the sensory philosophy of Michael Serres, using the metaphor of navigating the world of sound:

 The closed off space of the computer offers an impoverished stage for such a voyage of self-discovery.
 Little wonder we have returned to the complexities, resonances, the physical strains and even failures that only an embodied experience of making and listening to sound can offer.